linux156/starter-academic/content/publication/necessary-Heisenberg/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: Preprint
+publication: To appear in Math.
+Proc.
+Cambridge Philos.
+Soc.
-publication_short: Preprint
+publication_short: To appear in Math.
+Proc.
+Cambridge Philos.
+Soc

 abstract: "Let $\\mu$ be a Radon measure on the $n$-th Heisenberg group $\\mathbb{H}^n$.
 In this note we prove that if the $(2n+1)$-dimensional (Heisenberg) Riesz transform on $\\mathbb{H}^n$ is $L^2(\\mu)$-bounded, and if $\\mu(F)=0$ for all Borel sets with $\\dim\\_{H}(F)\\leq 2$, then $\\mu$ must have $(2n+1)$-polynomial growth.
 This is the Heisenberg counterpart of a result of Guy David from 1991."
 # Summary.
 An optional shortened abstract.